 From standing, drop into a squat, place hands on ground, jump or step feet back to plank, perform a push-up (optional), jump or step feet back to hands, and explosively jump up.

-Benefits: Full-body conditioning, maximum calorie burn, cardiovascular endurance, explosive power, and efficiency: this exercise does it all.
+Benefits: Full-body conditioning, maximum calorie burn, cardiovascular endurance, explosive power, and efficiency.
+This exercise does it all in 50 seconds.
 Step instead of jump, eliminate the push-up, or reduce the overhead jump to match your current fitness level.
-Despite being challenging, burpees create an energy surge that’s perfect for study breaks.
+Despite being challenging, burpees create an energy surge that is perfect for the 3 PM study slump between classes.

 Study Break Workout: Beat the Afternoon Slump

-Sitting for hours studying tanks your energy, focus, and productivity.
-This 5-minute study break workout resets your mind and body:
+Sitting for hours studying tanks your energy, focus, and productivity in ways that no amount of caffeine can reliably fix.
+This 5-minute study break workout resets your mind and body using the same mechanisms Huang et al. (2024) identified as responsible for the anxiety- and stress-reduction effects in undergraduate populations.

 The 5-Minute Brain Reset